The Oscars Red Carpet Returns—Quieter but Absolutely Fierce

 Andra Day came in gold custom Vera Wang Haute, and Tiffany jewels.
 A welder helped make the gown because it was made of metal.

 You want statement sleeves?
 Marlee Matlin will give you statement sleeves.
-The presenter wore Vivienne Westwood, per Just Jared.
+The presenter wore Vivienne Westwood in collaboration with Tencel.

 More red on the red carpet from Amanda Seyfried, who brought it in Armani.
 A very classic couture moment that proved, as the E! hosts kept saying, “Glamour is back!”